Security Best Practices with MSP360 Managed Backup

 Web Console Security

-We will start from the best ways to safeguard the Web console, since it allows you to fully control backup and recovery jobs, and your backup storage.
+We will start with the best ways to safeguard the Web console since it allows you to fully control backup and recovery jobs and your backup storage.

 The root administrative account that is set in the tab Settings / General has full access to all resources of your MSP360 Managed Backup.
 We do not recommend you to share this account.